UCalgary campus meadow outside TFDL

 • Water meters were installed across campus in 2017 to monitor building water usage.
 Domestic water usage is monitored daily and changes in use are flagged and investigated.

-• Water efficiency retrofit program replaced original and inefficient fixtures and faucets across campus, dramatically reducing potable water use in existing buildings.
+• The water efficiency retrofit program replaced many original and inefficient fixtures and faucets across campus, dramatically reducing potable water use in existing buildings.

 • Bottle refill devices are standard on all new water fountains.
 More than 40 existing water fountains were retrofitted with bottle filling devices.